Canon 6D vs Panasonic LX10

 Review summary: Canon 6D vs Panasonic LX10

 So how do things add up?
-Is the Canon 6D better than the Panasonic LX10 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 6D and the Panasonic LX10?
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image framing and settings control.